Universal-Connect-Project/ucw-app/MIGRATION_V1_TO_V2.md

 ### Security

-- Because Plaid sends an access_token in the memberConnected postmessage it's strongly encouraged to pass targetOrigin into the widget url request.
-A console warning will be triggered as a reminder when a targetOrigin is not specified.
+- Because Plaid sends an access_token in the memberConnected postmessage it's now required to pass targetOrigin into the widget url request.

 ### Response object name changes